ginger-tek/routy/README.md

 // will serve files from the 'public' dir on the /app URI
 $app->static('public', '/app');
 ```

+**NOTE: This must only be defined AFTER all the other routes in order to work as intended**

 # Docs
 Intellisense should be sufficient, but here is a rudimentary explanation of all the properties and methods.